 - 1. The chapter has a written recruitment/intake plan for each semester.
 It should include: - a.
 Academic and other requirements necessary for receiving an offer for membership - b.
-Chapter goals for recruitment (i.e. Recruit 10 new people) - c.
+Chapter goals for recruitment (i.e., Recruit 10 new people) - c.
 A written process that describes the plan to achieve goals or the prescribed process from Headquarters for Rush/Recruitment/Intake - 2.
-The chapter submits Interest/New Member Affiliation forms each semester - 3.
-The chapter has a workshop once a semester to discuss the chapter's plan for growth and/or recruitment/intake. - 4.
-The chapter maintains an active membership of at least 5 members - 5.
+The chapter has a workshop once a semester to discuss the chapter's plan for growth and/or recruitment/intake. - 3.
+The chapter maintains an active membership of at least 5 members. - 4.
 If eligible, the chapter recruits/intakes members each semester.
-This could include the formation of an interest group. - 6.
-The chapter initiates/crosses at least 80% of the individuals who accepted offers of membership each semester. - 7.
-The chapter attends all Recruitment/Outreach meetings sponsored by Interfraternity Council, Panhellenic, or United Sorority & Fraternity Council - 8.
-Chapter regularly assess the chapter membership (race and ethnicity, religion, nationality, gender, disability, age, etc.) with the intention of identifying recruitment needs. - 9.
-The chapter implements a plan to increase the number of members of different ages, races, religions, ability levels, and nationalities. - 10.
+This could include the formation of an interest group. - 5.
+The chapter initiates/crosses at least 80% of the individuals who accepted offers of membership each semester. - 6.
+The chapter attends all Recruitment/Outreach meetings sponsored by Interfraternity Council, Panhellenic, or United Sorority & Fraternity Council. - 7.
+(BONUS) The chapter regularly assesses the chapter membership (race and ethnicity, religion, nationality, gender, disability, age, etc.) with the intention of identifying recruitment needs. - 8.
+(BONUS) The chapter implements a plan to increase the number of members of different ages, races, religions, ability levels, and nationalities. - 9.
 (BONUS) The chapter actively incorporates social media, including Facebook, Instagram, and Twitter to positively promote the organizations image.